 “Which character tells the story?”
-That’s a crucial character-question writers must ask themselves in the planning stages of any novel.
-It’s usually followed by: “How to choose a point of view for your novel: Should the story come from one character’s point of view, or more than one?”
-A tricky question, because incorporating multiple points-of-view can be a bit like juggling plates.
+That’s a crucial character question writers must ask themselves in the planning stages of any novel.
+It’s usually followed by, “Should the story come from one character’s point of view or more than one?”
+A tricky question, because incorporating multiple points of view can be a bit like juggling plates.
 Each character is tossed into the air for a brief time, highlighted, then another one takes its place.
 When handled well, this technique can be extremely effective, fluid.
 When handled poorly, it can end in disaster (plates crashing to the ground).

-However, if two important factors are considered, the results can be successful:
+However, if two important factors are considered, the results can be successful.

 There was absolutely no transition, no hint that the POV was about to shift in a major way.
 In fact, it was so jarring that I had to re-read the paragraph a couple of times for clarification.
 Even worse, I kept wondering how the other character—the one I'd spent so much time with—was reacting at that very moment.
 I wanted to jump back into the main character’s POV again.
 I'd invested all these hours with her, and I didn't care about this new character, this complete stranger.
 I felt frustrated, cheated.
 So cheated, in fact, that I quit reading altogether.
 I knew if the author used that confusing technique once, she would likely use it again.